kaiserhl/vimrc/README.md

 make reinstall
 ```

-Windows
+WIN
 ----------------------------------------
 `%USERPROFILE%\_vimrc`
 `%USERPROFILE%\vimfiles`

-### step1
-Git on Windows
+### step1: Git on Windows
 Download [msysgit](https://git-for-windows.github.io/) installer

-### step2
-Curl (bundled with msysgit) on Windows
+### step2: Curl (bundled with msysgit) on Windows

 Installing Curl on Windows is easy as Curl is bundled with msysgit!
+But before
-But before it can be used with Vundle it's required make curl run in command prompt.
-The easiest way is to create curl.cmd with this content
+it can be used with Vundle it's required make curl run in command prompt.
+The
+easiest way is to create curl.cmd with this content

 ```
 @rem Do not use "echo off" to not affect any child calls.
 @setlocal